MingTheNoob/QuickLinks/README.md

 ___
 &nbsp;

-:warning: Disclaimer: No data is stored on the server.
+:warning: Disclaimer: No personal data is stored on the server.
+Only a simple config file is saved to the server.
 Check the backend source code [here](https://github.com/MingTheNoob/QuickLinksBackend).

 &nbsp;
 ___